-Used to compare two non-identically scaled data sets, Data Normalization transforms each set to an equivalent set with a mean of 0 and standard deviation of 1.
+Used to compare two non-identically scaled data sets, Data Normalization transforms each set to an equivalent set with a mean of 0 and standard deviation of l.
 In this way, multiple data sets can all be plotted on the same "normalized" axes for ease of comparison.

-the software and processed normally.
-Data can also be exported from the software in a tab delimited format to spreadsheets, databases, or other software packages.
+the gZkUYand processed normally.
+Data can also be exported from the gZkUY in a tab delimited format to spreadsheets, databases, or other software packages.